Vyral/base-template/_posts/2019-08-12-whats-the-trick-to-showing-a-home-in-its-best-light.md

 Next, **declutter your home.** Remove your sundry belongings from the countertops and other catch-all surfaces.
 Store away any personal items, as well—operate with the assumption that any potential buyer is interested in your home and remove anything that might affect how they would place an offer.

 Take a little effort to **remove any odors from your home,** including food, pet, and chemical smells.
 Similarly, clean your home from top to bottom.
-Mind you, your standards for clean are likely different to a professional cleaning service, so I recommend that you have your home professionally cleaned.
+Mind you, your standards for clean are likely different from a professional cleaning service, so I recommend that you have your home professionally cleaned.

 Finally, **make sure that your home is properly heated or cooled.** If it’s wintertime, be sure to heat your home to a comfortable temperature; if it’s summertime, be sure to have the air conditioner set to a neutral temperature.&nbsp;